 For many, the accusations against them have been brought up falsely.
 In many of these situations, a party egregiously uses the court system to devastate the other’s life.
 With such a proactive approach, New Jersey often does not often assess the validity of the case before issuing a TRO, ensnaring many innocent people in a legal battle for no reason.
 When falsely accused of domestic violence, one may be able to hold that party accountable for their illegal actions.

-Contact a domestic violence defense attorney
+Contact Bergen County domestic violence defense attorneys

 Rem Katcher Law Group provides New Jersey clients with effective legal representation in a variety of legal matters, including domestic violence defense.
 Being accused of domestic violence can be devastating.
 Our firm has the knowledge and skill to fight for your rights in court.
 If you have been falsely accused, we will not stop at clearing your name.
 We will make sure the egregious use of state resources is addressed.
 For a consultation with an experienced legal team, contact Rem Katcher Law Group today.